 Please, don’t be that girl that says, “You don’t have to get me anything,” and not mean it.
 That really pisses me off.
 Wanting a gift from your man on a holiday doesn’t make you a bad person and saying you don’t want anything doesn’t make you a saint.
 Just be grateful for whatever you get.

 Hey ladies, Valentine’s Day isn’t just for women.
 A badass chick knows that the day of love isn’t all about her; it’s about him too.
 So expecting him to send your flowers to the office, taking you some place fancy for dinner, and giving you something that sparkles-without you giving anything in return is kind of bullshit.

 It pisses me off that some women think that their man should shell out big bucks for Valentine’s Day, and that getting sex (with 30 seconds of lingerie viewing) is enough reciprocation.

-While I don’t think there’s a man out there that will complain about getting sex on Valentine’s Day—I challenge you women to step it up a notch this year.
+While I don’t think there’s a man out there that will complain about getting sex on Valentine’s Day-I challenge you women to step it up a notch this year.
 Give him a thoughtful gift that you know he will love.
+Maybe try finding some sex pheromones, and use it, if you desire something more for the evening.
+Be expressive to him, if not doing the latter, then by doing something else.
 Plan something fun to do before/after your date.
-Cook dinner, bake something, paint something—whatever!
+Cook dinner, bake something, paint something-whatever!
 Just remind yourself that it’s his day too.